 Before you arrive here, you will probably have heard about how expensive Iceland is.
 Well, it is compared to some places.
 But most countries will seem pricey through the eyes of a tourist.
 If you’re eating out at restaurants every night and joining guided coach tours, your holiday fund will need to be big.
 But if you think like a local, you can spread your spending money out further, and do more with your time here.

 Iceland is full of apartments to rent, so you could take that option and cook your own meals, shopping at the reasonably priced supermarkets such as Bonus or Krónan.
-Rather than taking guided tours, you could hire your own car and make your own way around.
+Rather than taking guided tours, you could hire your car in Reykjavik and make your own way around.
 This also gives you the freedom to stop wherever you want, for however long you want.

 Other Tips - Traveling Around Iceland